 - Insurance policy number.

 Photos or video of the vehicles and the accident site are also extremely useful.
+If there is an open container in the other driver’s vehicle, try to photograph that as well.

 It is also a good idea to write down everything you can remember about the accident as soon as possible afterward.
+Also consult an attorney about how to preserve any physical evidence.

 This information will be needed in order to make an insurance claim or file a lawsuit.